bipattaran/Chapter_Tree_based_Algorithm/README.md

-# Chapter_Tree_based_Algorithm
+Tree Based Algorithm
-All Datasets and codes are available on this repository for the mentioned chapter.
+All datasets and codes for the mentioned chapter are available in this repository.